acesgoplaces/main/README.md

 #### Automated Information Gathering and Plotting

-A robo calling system can guide callers through the process of clicking on the SMS link and aiming at the incident using the crosshairs.
+A robo-calling system can guide callers through the process of clicking on the SMS link and aiming at the incident using the crosshairs.
 The resulting data can then be automatically plotted on the operator console in a concise manner.

 This frees up the Operator to concentrate on other tasks, and would increase the capacity and allow more callers and hence more information to be processed.